dylan-lang/dylan-programming-book/source/oo-1.rst

 ``say-hello``, we see the output of ``format-out`` in the listener;
 we see output and not a returned value (because no value is returned).

+.. topic:: Usage note:

-*Usage note:* In this chapter, we define methods that call the ``format-out`` function.
+   In this chapter, we define methods that call the ``format-out`` function.
 Because ``format-out`` is in the ``format-out`` module, we need to make that module available.
 There are two ways to do so.
 The first way is to work in files, as described in :ref:`start-complete-program`.
    The second way is to use a gesture or command in your Dylan environment to make the ``format-out`` module accessible.
 Then, you can simply enter the method definitions into the listener.

 A method that takes an argument
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~